vinayakshnd/px-ptool/README.md

-# Provisioning container for multiple clouds
+# Portworx Provisioning container for multiple clouds

 This container can be used for following:

-*  Specify Cloud, VM and Disk specific parameters as flags to `px_provision.sh`
+*  Specify Cloud, VM and Disk specific parameters as flags to `px_provision.py`
 *  Spawn instances and disks per specifications mentioned above
 *  Mount required disks on their corresponding nodes.
 *  Generate an output JSON file with node details.
+*  Install portworx Enterprise on nodes created above, check installation status and report in case of errors.

 ## Pre-requisites